sperelson/Decal/README.md

 Decal
 =====

-Use Jekyll to generate a dynamic site
+Using Jekyll to generate a dynamic site is... well, dumb.

+This is a proof of concept project that uses Jekyll to assemble a PHP powered blog.